-Operations Integrity means that every employee commits to doing the job right the first time, every time.
+Operations integrity means that every employee commits to doing the job right the first time, every time.
 We do this to protect our people, our communities, and the environment, and to deliver flawless quality to our customers.
 To help make continuous quality improvements, we participate in all required audits and periodic assessments.
-We also help improve quality by addressing customer feedback in a timely and appropriate manner (Code of Conduct, p.
-12).
+We also help improve quality by addressing customer feedback in a timely and appropriate manner.